PLPeeters/salarysim/README.md

 # Salary sim

-The net salary calculator you didn't know you needed.
+The belgian net salary calculator you didn't know you needed.
 A unique feature of this calculator is the ability to display a graph of the evolution of your net salary as your gross salary increases.

 ## Known issues